Application for Inga-Britt Lindström grant award is open until October 10, 2021.

 Please see the application form for complete terms.

-This year the jury considered five applications.
-The winner of the Grant Award in 2019 is:
+This year the jury considered thirteen applications.
+The winner of the Grant Award in 2020 is:

 The Swedish Association of Occupational Therapists has established a grant award in the name of Inga-Britt Lindström to recognize her long commitment and unwavering effort as the president of the Swedish Association of Occupational Therapists from 1978 until 2008.
 During this time, Inga-Britt Lindström has promoted occupational therapy – the development of teaching, research and clinical practice – with great dedication in Sweden and throughout the world.
 The award foundation is based upon annual allocations from The Swedish Association of Occupational Therapists as well as contributions from individual The Swedish Association of Occupational Therapists members and other interests in Sweden.